HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 Transfer an existing .bin file with the esptool and the ESPEasy Flasher

-If you only want to transfer a .bin file to the ESP8266 "armed" with the esptool, this normally means that you have to call up the esptool via the command line and with the corresponding parameters.
+If you only want to transfer a .bin file to the ESP8266 with the esptool, you normally have to call the esptool from the command line with the appropriate parameters.

 This is often difficult especially for not so advanced users and apart from that simply impractical.